-Research areas and topics can be found at the website: osku.jp/n0961 With respect to advancing to the Doctoral Course, you will need to refer to Section 10.
-Note (4) below.
+Research areas and topics can be found on the website: osku.jp/n0961

+With respect to advancing to the Doctoral Course, you will need to refer to Section 10.
+Note (6) below.

-2. Application Requirements
+3. Application Requirements

-- (1) Nationality: The applicant's nationality must be of a country that has diplomatic relations with the Japanese government. - (2) Visa requirement: Non-Japanese nationals who are expected to obtain a resident visa (Student Visa) upon enrollment in the Graduate School, under the Immigration-Control and Refugee-Recognition Act. - (3) Age: Applicants generally are required to have been born on or after April 2, 1987. - (4) Applicants are required to have fulfilled at least one of the following items:
+- (1) Nationality: The applicant's nationality must be of a country that has diplomatic relations with the Japanese government. - (2) Visa requirement: Non-Japanese nationals who are expected to obtain a resident visa (Student Visa) upon enrollment in the Graduate School, under the Immigration-Control and Refugee-Recognition Act. - (3) Age: In principle, applicants are required to have been born on or after April 2, 1988. - (4) Applicants are required to have fulfilled at least one of the following items: